X

 Unless stated, this information is based on patients who receive the most common Laser Eye Surgery treatment, LASIK.
 For more specific information get in touch with our team.

-A Quick & Painless Recovery: Managing Discomfort after Laser Eye Surgery
+Tips for a Quick & Painless Recovery: Managing Discomfort after Laser Eye Surgery

-Say Goodbye to Reading Glasses: Recovery & Adaptation to PRESBYOND® Laser Blended Vision
+Ditching the Reading Glasses: Recovery & Adaptation to PRESBYOND® Laser Blended Vision

-Adapting to Your New Vision
+Adapting to Your New “Blended” Vision

-In rare cases, some patients may find that their distance or near vision isn’t quite right after treatment.
-Thankfully, this can be easily resolved with the help of some temporary glasses.
-Known as “balancing spectacles” these aids can reverse vision confusion without affecting your recovery – and better yet, you only have to wear them for a short period!
+In rare cases, patients may not be happy with their near or distance vision following PRESBYOND® Laser Blended Vision.
+Thankfully, this can usually be resolved easily with the help of some temporary glasses, known as “balancing spectacles”.
+These aids can help to reverse any vision confusion without slowing down your recovery, and they generally only need to be worn for a short time.

 Getting Back to Work: Managing Your Recovery in the Workplace

-Your Return to Work
+Returning to Work

 Getting Back Behind the Wheel

-Alternative Arrangements
+Making Alternative Arrangements

 Immediately after Surgery